Loading…

 Better than its romantic-comedy label suggests.
 The appearance anxiety at its core is specific and honest.
 The completed run is worth the full read.

-Yaongyi wrote 257 chapters of a completed series around that premise.
+Yaongyi wrote 117 episodes of a completed series around that premise.
 The full arc is readable.
 That's the version to evaluate.

 Rating: 7.5/10